triton-inference-server/model_analyzer/docs/config.md

   - `model-repository`
   - `protocol`
   - `url`
-    If provided under the `perf_analyzer_flags` section, their values will be overriden.
+    If provided under the `perf_analyzer_flags` section, their values will be overridden.
 Caution should therefore be exercised when overriding these.
     <br>

 ## `<triton-server-flags>`